sourcegraph/handbook/content/engineering/security/infrastructure/index.md

 This is a testbed to allow us to test changes to logs without risking production logs.
 This pushes logs to the [stage logging environment](#elastic-logging-stage), so that they don't pollute production logs in [elastic](#elastic-cloud).

-### sourcegraph-security-vault

-Currently unused.
-Will eventually contain a [HashiCorp Vault](https://www.vaultproject.io/) instance for secret management.
-This may change depending on the state of [Managed Vault](https://www.hashicorp.com/cloud-platform).
-We may transition to using a [managed vault service](#hashicorp-vault).

-### sourcegraph-vault-stage

-Unmaintained and [to be deleted](https://github.com/sourcegraph/sourcegraph/issues/17046) - purely used as a testbed for vault.
-Do not add production secrets to this instance.

 ## Managed services

 ### Elastic cloud